81770977/cnn-cifar10-image-classification/README.md

 # cnn-cifar10-image-classification
 A deep learning project that implements a Convolutional Neural Network (CNN) using PyTorch to classify images from the CIFAR-10 dataset into 10 categories.
+# CNN Image Classification using PyTorch on CIFAR-10 Dataset